Valerio-Cola/Game-Of-Life-In-Your-Terminal/README.md

 Quoting Wikipedia: [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 > It is actually a game without players, meaning its evolution is determined by its initial state, without the need for any input from human players.
 It takes place on a grid of square cells that extends infinitely in all directions; this grid is called the world.
 Each cell has 8 neighbors, which are the cells adjacent to it, including those diagonally.
 Each cell can be in two states: alive or dead (or on and off).
 The state of the grid evolves in discrete time steps, meaning it progresses in clear intervals.
 The states of all cells at a given time are used to calculate the state of the cells at the next time step.
 All cells in the world are updated simultaneously in the transition from one time step to the next: thus, a generation passes.
+>

-The transitions depend solely on the state of neighboring cells in that generation:
+>The transitions depend solely on the state of neighboring cells in that generation:
+>

-1. **Underpopulation**: Any live cell with fewer than two live neighbors dies, as if by isolation.
+>1. **Underpopulation**: Any live cell with fewer than two live neighbors dies, as if by isolation.
-2. **Survival**: Any live cell with two or three live neighbors survives to the next generation.
+>2. **Survival**: Any live cell with two or three live neighbors survives to the next generation.
-3. **Overpopulation**: Any live cell with more than three live neighbors dies, as if by overpopulation.
+>3. **Overpopulation**: Any live cell with more than three live neighbors dies, as if by overpopulation.
-4. **Reproduction**: Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.
+>4. **Reproduction**: Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 ## Bugs 🐛